christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Steps

 - [ ] Rewrite [docs/workflow-orchestration-setup.md](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/docs/workflow-orchestration-setup.md) around the queue-based completion flow, workflow auth to Azure Storage, queue message shape, queue-trigger processing, and fallback polling behavior.
-- [ ] Document the revised role of [github-app-authz-envs/action.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/github-app-authz-envs/action.yml) as the fail-closed workflow authorization and `in progress` bootstrap publisher.
+- [ ] Document the revised role of [github-app-authz-envs/action.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/github-app-authz-envs/action.yml) as the fail-closed workflow authorization step, and document the separate environment-scoped jobs that publish `GithubWorkflowInProgress` and `GithubWorkflowCompleted` through the shared workflow event publisher.
 - [ ] Document the `gated-environments` multi-line input contract and the `authorized-target-envs` output contract for [github-app-authz-envs/action.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/github-app-authz-envs/action.yml).
 - [ ] Document the reusable workflow queue publisher composite action and its local PowerShell helper, including how it is used for both `GithubWorkflowInProgress` and `GithubWorkflowCompleted`.
 - [ ] Document that queue publication uses `az storage message put --auth-mode login` with the built-in `Storage Queue Data Message Sender` role and no shared-key fallback.